 Anouk Dey has spent her entire life devoted to athletics, first trying to be the best skier in the world, then captaining her college cycling team, and finally playing as a member of the Oxford tennis team.
 Knowing what sport can achieve in girls’ lives, she founded Reclaim Childhood in 2008, an organization dedicated to exposing Iraqi refugee girls to sport.
 Determined to complement her knowledge of the humanitarian dimensions of the Iraqi refugee crisis with a political understanding of the events, Anouk enrolled in international relations at Oxford University as a Donovan-Moody scholar.
 She recently completed her thesis on how the Canadian national interest has been articulated in the millennium, with a specific focus on Afghanistan, and is now deputy editor of OpenCanada.org, the Canadian International Council’s project to re-invigorate a national conversation on the future of Canadian international affairs.
 In her free time, Anouk likes to build bikes and bake cakes.

 Mr. Giroux believes that youth must be engaged in public affairs.
-This conviction is what motivates him to serve, since 2008, as vice president, content, of Force Jeunesse, a think tank and lobby group active on issues relating to public finances and intergenerational balance.
+This conviction is what motivates him to serve, since 2008, in Force Jeunesse, a think tank and lobby group active on issues relating to public finances and intergenerational balance.
+From 2010 to 2013, he was vice president, content, and then president, of the organization.
 In addition, he sits on the board of directors of Mission Leadership Quebec, an organization that develops the network and strategic positioning of young Quebec leaders.

 Mr. Giroux is fluent in French and English, and has notions of Spanish and German.